zhangyu1818/pr-finder/README.md

 This tool allows you to query Pull Requests (PRs) from a GitHub repository based on various filters, such as author, status, date range, and more.
 It uses the GitHub GraphQL API to retrieve and display the requested information in a formatted output.

-> This tool was initially written in TypeScript and compiled into a binary using Bun.
+> This tool was initially written in TypeScript([branch](https://github.com/zhangyu1818/pr-finder/tree/typescript)) and compiled into a binary using Bun.
 However, the compiled output was extremely large (over 100MB).
 After rewriting it in Rust, the binary size was reduced to just 2MB.

 ## How to Use